falkodev/feathers-nuxt-docker-app/README.md

 With these, a `root` user for all databases is created when the Mongo image for Docker is launched the first time.
 This enables authentication.

 The Docker image can run scripts at the first initialization.<br>
 For example, the script `db/scripts/init/01.add-user.sh` is copied into the image through the Dockerfile in the folder `db`.
-It creates a user specifically for the `wap` database.
+It creates a user specifically for the `app` database.
 That is why the `.env` file is important, and MONGO_INITDB_ROOT_USERNAME and MONGO_INITDB_USER_USERNAME should not be changed.

 ```Dockerfile